10 Reasons You're Constantly Bloated, According to a Dietitian

 You are lactose intolerant.

 According to the National Institute of Health, over half of the human population has lactose intolerance or the inability to digest the natural sugar found in milk due to a genetic mutation.
 This means consumption of dairy foods like cow's milk, ice cream, and others can cause immediate trips to the bathroom and bloating for certain people.
 If your doctor diagnoses you with lactose intolerance, don't worry—you can still easily enjoy the foods you love.
-Lactose-free milk, lactase enzymes, or dairy-free substitutes are all easy workarounds.
+Lactose-free milk, lactase enzymes, or dairy-free substitutes are all easy workarounds, like these 12 Lactose-Free Yogurts You'll Love.

 You ate a gas-producing food.